 I wish I could give you an answer without knowing more about your problem.
 Unfortunately, there are many different causes of ear pain.
 Most can also cause facial pain as well.

 An outer ear infection is a skin infection of the ear canal.
 Often, there can be a discharge, but not always.
 Typically, pulling hard on one’s ear lobe will be painful if that is the problem.
-This ususally is treated with ear drops.
+This usually is treated with ear drops.

 An inner ear infection is deep to these structures, commonly viral, and frequently presents with a hearing loss, with or without feeling dizzy.

-There are also non infectious causes of ear and facial pain.
+There are also noninfectious causes of ear and facial pain.

 Commonly people can have persistent pain in the ear and face from the jaw joint.
 That is the space just in front of the ear.
 If you push there and open and close your jaw, people with such problems, (TMJ) will experience tenderness and often pain.
 This pain can be quite severe (think of your back “going out”) and typically is worse with chewing.
-That is treated with warm compresses, a soft diet, and an anti-inflammatory such as advil or aleve.
+That is treated with warm compresses, a soft diet, and an anti-inflammatory such as Advil or Aleve.

-Finally, one can have what we call “referred ear pain”.
-That is like when someone has a heart attack and they get left shoulder pain.
+Finally, one can have what we call “referred ear pain.”
+That is like when someone has a heart attack, and they get left shoulder pain.
 The nerves that go to the throat also go to the ear, so something like a bad sore throat, or rarely a tumor, can cause ear pain.